Black flies are found in the Hills Districts of Darjeeling and Kalimpong

 Know More:

 The larvae primarily invade the eyes and skin.
-When they die, they trigger intense immune system responses, resulting in inflammation.
-In the eyes, this inflammation can lead to progressive damage, scarring, and ultimately permanent blindness if left untreated.
+When they die, they trigger intense immune responses, leading to inflammation.
+In the eyes, this inflammation can lead to progressive damage, scarring, and, if left untreated, permanent blindness.

 Know More:

-The World Health Organization classifies onchocerciasis as a neglected tropical disease (NTD), primarily affecting communities living in remote rural areas.
+The World Health Organisation classifies onchocerciasis as a neglected tropical disease (NTD), primarily affecting communities living in remote rural areas.

 ZSI’s Major Discovery in Darjeeling and Kalimpong